Manicoré warbling antbird

 The Manicore warbling antbird (Note: The IOC spells the English name with no diacritics.
 Some authors spell it Manicoré.
-The IOC is the Wikipedia standard for bird names.) or Manicore antwarbler, (Hypocnemis rondoni) is a species of insectivorous bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+Here, the IOC spelling is used.) or Manicore antwarbler, (Hypocnemis rondoni) is a species of insectivorous bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is endemic to Brazil.

 Taxonomy and systematics

 The Manicore warbling antbird was first described in 2013.
 It had been recognized some years earlier and tentatively treated as a subspecies of the then warbling antbird Hypocnemis cantator sensu lato.
 A 2007 publication resulted in a split of the warbling antbird into several species, and the new, as yet undescribed, taxon was assigned as a subspecies of Spix's warbling antbird (H. striata).
 The 2013 paper resolved its identity as a species.
 The species' English name refers to the town of Manicoré near which it was first recognized.

 The Manicore warbling antbird is monotypic.

 Description

 The Manicore warbling antbird is about 11 cm long and weighs about 12.5 g.
 Adult males have a black crown with a white central streak and a white supercilium on an otherwise black and white speckled face.
 Their mantle and back are blackish with whitish and olive-brown edges to the feathers.
 They have a white patch between their olive-brown scapulars.
 Their lower back is dark yellowish brown that becomes rustier towards the rump.
 Their flight feathers are brown with rufous edges and their wing coverts olive-brown to black with white tips.
 Their tail is dark yellowish brown with buffy white tips and rufous edges to the feathers.
 Their throat is whitish with faint darker mottling.
 Their breast and upper belly are darker than the throat, their belly's center is whitish, their sides and flanks are orangey to rusty with some blackish markings, and their undertail coverts are unmarked orangey to rusty.
 Females have the same pattern but different colors than males, generally replacing black with olive-brown.